An estate planning attorney does more than creating a will. As a lawyer helping others with estate goals and issues, my job is more human planning.

-For some, end-of-life decisions are easy to make, while others find it difficult, stressful and uncomfortable.
+For some, these types of decisions are easy to make, while others find it burdensome or uncomfortable.
+The goal for this law office is to advise, simplify, draft, and advocate.

 Because I want your next step to be easy, consider the following.